vossisboss/tutorial-series/set-up-site-menu.md

 </header>
 ```

 In the preceding template, `{% load wagtailcore_tags navigation_tags %}` loads template tags from the `wagtailcore_tags` and `navigation_tags` libraries.
-These tags provide the functionality for generating navigation menus in Wagtail.
+These tags provide the capability for generating navigation menus in Wagtail.

 `{% get_site_root as site_root %}` retrieves your HomePage and assigns it to the variable `site_root`.